MISLEADING CLOSE MATCHES

 2) Captain Isaiah Lewis, an American and son-in-law of Oliver Holmes.
 He commanded the Panther, and acquired sandalwood in Hawaii and sold it in Canton, China.
 He married Polly Holmes, the daughter of Oliver Holmes & Mahi.

-4) John Holbron [John Halborn], born in 1824 in Staffordshire, England arrived in the 1840s.
+4) John Holbron [John Halborn/Holborn], originally from Hull, England arrived in the 1840s.
 He married a Hawaiian woman named Kama’u and became a citizen of the Hawaiian Kingdom on November 24, 1845.
+He was a merchant.

 EA/Ocean = East Asian/Oceanian